ColinHammarberg/Testing-project-django/README.md

 <a href="" target="_blank"><img src="/documentation/Home.png" alt="Book Bites mobile Screen"></a>

 - The navigation bar is featured on all pages, but in different ways.
 If a user has not yet created an account and is currently logged into his/hers account, some of the application's features are not visible.
 The navigation bar is responsive and includes links to the "Gentlemen" logo, Home/Landing page, My Account page, Shop page, Shopping page, About page and Checkout page.
 The navbar also includes features which will allow the user to login, register and logout.
 It is identical in each page to allow for smooth navigation throughout the whole application.
 - This nav bar will allow the user to easily find him or herself all around the application.
-As does the mobile navigation slide out.
+As does the mobile navigation drop down.

 ### ABOUT

+* The About page displays information about the company and the work it does.

 <a href="" target="_blank"><img src="/documentation/About.png" alt="Book Bites mobile Screen"></a>